Beginning with the 2019-2020 academic year, there are important improvements and changes to student health at DePauw University.

 It is our experience that while most DePauw students are covered by a health insurance plan, some students do not have family coverage or their insurance plan has barriers to accessing care such as high deductibles, limited coverage for services received outside the health plan’s service area or an absence of participating providers in the Greencastle area.

 The DePauw-United Healthcare plan offers affordable coverage that will supplement the services provided on campus through DePauw Health.
 The plan is underwritten by United Healthcare, claims are paid by United Healthcare and EIIA manages and services the program.
-The brochure can be viewed at http://www.eiiastudent.org/depauw.
+The brochure can be viewed at http://www.eiia.org/institution/depauw-university.
 The 2019-2020 insurance plan premium is $1,721 (Aug.
 1, 2019 – July 31, 2020).
-If you want to purchase this insurance, you can enroll online at http://www.eiiastudent.org/depauw; your student account will be charged for the insurance premium on or about September 8, 2019.
+If you want to purchase this insurance, you can enroll online at http://www.eiia.org/institution/depauw-university

 If you have insurance coverage individually or through one of your parents or guardians, you may choose to waive the insurance provided by DePauw University.
-You must provide proof of primary insurance by September 1; if you fail to do so, you will be enrolled automatically in the university’s plan and your student account will be billed $1,721.
+You must provide proof of primary insurance by September 1; if you fail to do so, you will be enrolled automatically in the university’s plan and your student account will be billed $1,721 on July 10, 2019.
+The portal to waive insurance will open May 1 and will be located at https://www.eiia.org/institution/depauw-university/.
+If you waive the University insurance, the charge for the insurance will be removed prior to your September 2019 bill.

 International students may not waive insurance provided by DePauw University unless they are currently enrolled in a plan that meets or exceeds the international student plan provided by DePauw University.
 Students participating in intercollegiate athletics may have additional requirements.
 Student-athletes should contact your head coach or head athletics trainer, Kara Campbell, for more information.